First all-flavor search for transient neutrino emission using 3-years of IceCube DeepCore data: Analysis method

 When evaluating the KDE, a Gaussian kernel defined by \begin{linenomath}

 \end{linenomath} is created around the time of each event with a bandwidth $\sigma$ that should correspond to the neutrino emission time of the astrophysical transient source class under consideration.
 The value of $t-t_n$ is the difference between the kernel center and a given event.
-Since the width of the time distribution of neutrinos emitted from gamma-ray bursts has yet to be determined, we assume a bandwidth of 100\,s corresponding approximately to the gamma-ray emission time for long duration gamma-ray bursts~\citep{Harmon:2004wm}.
+Since the width of the time distribution of $\mathcal{O}(5-100)$\,GeV neutrinos emitted from any sources has yet to be determined, we assume a bandwidth of 100\,s corresponding approximately to the gamma-ray emission time for long duration gamma-ray bursts~\citep{Harmon:2004wm}.

 The sum of the individual contributions from the kernels is evaluated by \begin{linenomath}

 \end{linenomath} where $N$ is the total number of events (kernels).
 All maxima in time, denoted as {\sl cluster centers}, are found, and the maxima above a chosen threshold on the value of $R_{KDE}$ are selected.
 A time window with a potential transient (TWPT) of $\pm$3 bandwidths (600\,s) is created around each cluster center passing the threshold.
 The threshold is chosen to allow a given average number of cluster centers per year to pass.
 One time window is created around each, resulting in an expected average number of time windows per year (this parameter will be denoted as $N_{TWPT}$).
 In this case, an $R_{KDE}$-threshold of 905.80 is chosen corresponding to $N_{TWPT}=$100.
 A relatively small number of clusters passing the threshold is chosen because a larger number provides no appreciable improvements in the sensitivity.
 Figure~\ref{fig: time KDE} shows an example for one day of scrambled data.